Titta Ruffo: Vocal characteristics and recorded legacy

 Ruffo was a prolific recording artist.
-He made more than 130 78-rpm records, both acoustic and electric, first for Pathé Frères in Paris in 1904, and then exclusively for the Italian affiliate of Gramophone Company (later known as His Master's Voice/EMI Records beginning in 1906.
+He made more than 130 78-rpm records, both acoustic and electric, first for Pathé Frères in Paris in 1904, and then exclusively for La voce del padrone beginning in 1906.
 Upon arriving in the United States in 1912 he began his long association with the Victor Talking Machine Company which concluded in 1929.
 As was the case with Caruso, Ruffo's voice recorded remarkably well; it was so rich and resonant that even on the primitive acoustic recording process, much glory remains to be heard.
 He continued recording into the electrical recording era after 1925, but at far as one is able to judge (many titles remain unpublished) most of his published electrical recordings caught him past his prime, with what Steane calls a "hollowness" now evident in his mid-range.
 However, the unpublished Victor electrics, and some unpublished sides made even later, in London in 1933 are more than touching "beaux restes", with (strangely, compared with the published electrical recordings) a great deal of voice, technique and charm still surviving to this late date.

 As Steane and Pleasants mention, Ruffo made records at his peak of two arias which stand-out as exemplars of his voice and style.
 The first example is the Brindisi from Hamlet (made in 1907 and remade in 1911), the cadenza of which demonstrates his astounding élan and breath control.
 The second is the unaccompanied "All'erta, marinar!" from Meyerbeer's L'Africaine, which exhibits the resonance, power and brilliance of his upper register.
 For examples of his vocal agility, his early discs of "Largo al factotum" from Il barbiere di Siviglia stand out.
 Other discs of arias singled out for praise by Pleasants, Steane and/or Scott include Ruffo's acoustic Victor recordings of the following arias: "Pari siamo", "Urna fatale", "Credo in un Dio crudel", "Tremin gl'insani", "Buona Zazà, del mio buon tempo", "Nemico della patria" and the "Prologo" from Pagliacci.
 All these recordings can be heard on CD collections issued by the Pearl and Preiser labels.